THOMASELOVE/432-classes-2025/class08/README.md

 ## Announcements

 1. Feedback and grades on Lab 2 are now posted to the Course Grading Roster on our Shared Drive.
 2. Today's slides are enormous, and will be discussed (at least) in classes 8 and 9.
 My effort there is to try to provide a logistic regression example which "covers" material from many different aspects of regression modeling.
+    - Here is [an outline](outline.md) of the material discussed in these slides.
-I am working on a similar example for classes 10 and 11, involving linear regression.
+    - I am working on a similar example for classes 10 and 11, involving linear regression.
 3. Today's data comes from the [favorite movies data gathered in 431 this past Fall and in prior years](https://github.com/THOMASELOVE/431-classes-2024/tree/main/movies).
 The version on our 432-data page is an Excel file, [downloadable here](https://github.com/THOMASELOVE/432-data/raw/refs/heads/master/data/movies_2025-01-28.xlsx).
 4. We won't get to it until Class 9, but there is an extra file of 50 more movies, as a .csv, also on our 432-data page, [downloadable here](https://github.com/THOMASELOVE/432-data/blob/master/data/movies_extra.csv).
 5. Frank Harrell's [Regression Modeling Strategies](https://hbiostat.org/rmsc/) and [Biostatistics for Biomedical Research](https://hbiostat.org/bbr/) books are incredibly useful resources for more on the `rms` and `Hmisc` packages.